hikes-in-liverpool

 blog-images

-Hop on and get on board with another one of the most beautiful hikes in Liverpool, offering a lovely trail around Sefton Park, which is an 81-hectare Grade I listed park in Liverpool.
+Explore one of the most beautiful hikes in Liverpool, offering a lovely trail around Sefton Park, which is an 81-hectare Grade I listed park in Liverpool.
 From the parking, follow the path through the trees along the park’s perimeter, which will lead you all the way around Boating Lake.

-Now what makes this trail one of the top hiking trails around Liverpool, is that you can take a detour and visit the statue of Peter Pan, which is a replica of the one received by Kensington Gardens by J.M.
+Now, what makes this trail one of the top hiking trails around Liverpool is that you can take a detour and visit the statue of Peter Pan, which is a replica of the one received by Kensington Gardens by J.M.
 Barrie.

 • Difficulty Level: Easy